runVprog/Hello-Microverse/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-**Hello Microverse Project** is a a sample project to get familiar with GitHub Flow.
+**Hello Microverse Project** is a sample project.
+The very first project of Microverse to get familiar with GitHub Flow.
+It displays the word "Hello Microverse".

 ## 🛠 Built With <a name="built-with"></a>